awsdocs/amazon-connect-admin-guide/doc_source/work-with-calls.md

 1. You're now talking to the contact\.

-1. If you miss a call, it will look similar to the following image\.
+1. You have 20 seconds to accept or reject a contact\.
+If you miss a call, it will look similar to the following image\.
 Choose **Clear contact** so you can accept another call\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/missed-call-banner.png)